cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The OPRF instantiations that we recommend in this document are informed by the cryptanalytic discussion above.
-In particular, choosing elliptic curves configurations that describe 128-bit group instantiations would appear to in fact instantiate an OPRF with 128-log_2(Q) bits of security.
+In particular, choosing elliptic curves configurations that describe 128-bit group instantiations would appear to in fact instantiate an OPRF with 128-(log_2(Q)/2) bits of security.
+Moreover, such attacks are only possible for those certain applications where the adversary can query the OPRF directly.
+In applcations where such an oracle is not made available, such as in
+{{!I-D.irtf-cfrg-opaque}}, do not admit the same security loss.

 In most cases, it would require an informed and persistent attacker to launch a highly expensive attack to reduce security to anything much below 100 bits of security.
 We see this possibility as something that may result in problems in the future.
-For applications that cannot tolerate discrete logarithm security of lower than 128 bits, we recommend only implementing ciphersuites with IDs: 0x0002, 0x0004, and 0x0005.
+For applications that admit the aforementioned oracle functionality, and that cannot tolerate discrete logarithm security of lower than 128 bits, we recommend only implementing ciphersuites with IDs: 0x0002, 0x0004, and 0x0005.

 ## Element and Scalar Validation {#input-validation}